-This dish is a great way to impress your family and friends.
-It is something typically served in classy restaurants and you can whip it up in minutes.
-This recipe can be made with dairy or it can be 100% plant-based.
+This Garlic Parmesan Orzo is a great way to impress your family and friends.
+It is something typically served in classy restaurants that you can whip it up in under 30 minutes.
+This recipe can be made 100% plant-based with substitutions.

 Orzo has become a new favorite in my household.
 It’s a fun texture and shape.
 It makes a great main or side dish.
 The nutty flavor of Orzo makes it a perfect canvas for many great flavors.
 I always forget about Orzo until I step into a fun restaurant that serves it.
 Make a treat for you or your family tonight and serve this Garlic Parmesan Orzo!

-Can be served as a main or a side dish!
+Can be served in multiple ways: You can serve this dish as a main or a side dish!

 Orzo is a form of shortcut pasta that is shaped like a large grain of rice.
 It has a wonderful nutty flavor to it and the texture makes it feel like you are eating something so decadent.
 I picked up a bag of Orzo from my local sprouts along with Silk® plant based Oat Yeah™ oatmilk.